SQL Data Manipulation Language (DML)

 INSERT INTO Students(programme, name) VALUES('G702', 'Danny');

-The unused attribute will be filled with null
+The unused attribute will be filled with null.

 Comments

-In the SQL languages --
+In the SQL languages -- is used to denote comments.

 Delete